pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

   * If you modularize the features of your application, then those feature modules will be more self-contained when built with the tools of tree-based navigation.
-This means that Xcode previews and preview applications built for the feature will be fully functional.
+This means that Xcode previews and preview apps built for the feature will be fully functional.

     For example, if you have a `DetailFeature` module that holds all of the logic and views for the detail feature, then you will be able to navigate to the edit feature in previews because the